eli64s/readme-ai/README.md

 Looking to contribute to *readme-ai*?
 Here is what you can do to help:

 - 🐍 Look for opportunities to make the code more efficient and readable.
-- 🤖 Exception handling and bug fixes are always welcome!
+- 🤖 Exception handling and bug fixes during README generation.
 - 📝 Improve documentation and add more examples to the README.
 - 🔡 Add support for generating README files in any language (i.e. CN, ES, FR, JA, KO, RU).
 - 🎨 Create new templates for different use-cases (i.e. data, web-dev, minimal, etc.).